pavlobaron/log4j2redis/README.md

 slaves might get lost, so back it up - it's just append-only logs).
 Of course, a more complex Redis topology can be implemented and used, but therefore, consult Redis documentation.

 There still is a black hole in the code with a central map - I'll get back to it later.
+And I also need to elaborate on batching events instead of sending every single one over the network.

 Feedback and contribution are welcome.